phenax/css-everything/docs/how-it-works.md

 }
 ```

-NOTE: `func` is noop and just exists for documentation.
+> NOTE: `func` is noop and just exists for documentation.
 You can also do `func(--a: string, --b: number)` and it'll be valid syntax but ignored at evaluation.
 So basically, typescript.

-NOTE: If you come at me with how using `js-eval` is cheating, I won't be responsible for your injuries.
+> NOTE: If you come at me with how using `js-eval` is cheating, I won't be responsible for your injuries.
 JS-in-CSS is the future.

-The way this works is that it creates a new dom element inside the caller (`#my-element`), which then becomes the scope for the function.
+The way this works is that it creates a new dom element with `display: none` inside the caller (`#my-element`), which then becomes the scope for the function.
-Whatever arguments are passed to call will be added as css properties to this dom element.
+Whatever arguments are passed to `call` will be added as css properties to this dom element.
 Then the expressions inside the function is evaluated within the context of that element.

 This means that with `call(--factorial, map(--n: 5))` the dom tree would look something like this.